Alt Text Here Alt Text Here

 Shop First Aid Kits here

-Tools and Sundries- Getting a flat tyre 20 miles into a 40-mile loop is more than a mild inconvenience.
-By carrying a small selection of carefully chosen tools you’ll be prepared for fixing most problems.
+Tools and Sundries- By carrying a small selection of carefully chosen tools you’ll be prepared for fixing most problems.
 We advise carrying a shock pump... if only to check your suspension set-up before a ride.
-A bike multitool with allen keys, hex keys, and a Phillips head screwdriver are extremely useful for adjusting loose head sets and suspension linkages.
+A bike multitool with allen keys, hex keys, and a Phillips head screwdriver are extremely useful for adjusting loose headsets and suspension linkages.
 Pack some Duct Tape and zip ties too, you never know when they’ll come in useful, but they always do.
 A small bottle of chain lube and bike grease completes this shopping list.

 Shop Bike Tools & Sundries here